 File names should not contain blank spaces or special characters/symbols (e.g. + !@) although an underscore (_) is acceptable.

 You may also submit up to 5 relevant drawings in vector-based PDF format (site plan, floor plan, sections, elevations and/or any other relevant drawings or diagrams), with a file size no larger than 10 MB.
 Drawings must include a scale bar, key and north point

 Tips on preparing your entry submission are available.

 Once you have completed steps two and three (above) you may pay and submit your project.
 The first entry attracts a fee of $385.
 The system will automatically charge subsequent entries (i.e. from the same applicant) at the reduced rate of $285.
 Each submission and payment is confirmed by the issuing of a tax receipt, sent to your email address.
 Retain a copy for taxation purposes.

 Visa, Mastercard and Amex are accepted.
 Cheques (made payable to Architecture Media Pty Ltd), may also be sent to Australian Urban Design Awards, C/- Architecture Media Pty Ltd, Level 6, 163 Eastern Road, South Melbourne Vic 3205.

-Requests to withdraw an entry will be accepted if made in writing (email@example.com) prior to the submission deadline of Friday 27 July, with refund of the entry fee less an administration charge of $100.
-After this date and up until 27 July 2018, projects may be withdrawn but the entry fee will be forfeited.
-After 27 July 2018, projects may not be withdrawn.
+Requests to withdraw an entry will be accepted if made in writing (firstname.lastname@example.org) prior to the submission deadline of 19 July 2019, with refund of the entry fee less an administration charge of $100.
+After 19 July 2019, projects may not be withdrawn.